Labyrinth Parent Handbook / FAQ

 Can I sell my products and services at Labyrinth?
 No. This is against our contract with the church.
 If you have non-Labyrinth information about activities that would be of interest to other homeschoolers, you may bring printed flyers to the information desk and obtain permission from a Board Member to place them out for distribution.
 You can also post a link on Facebook.
 We do not allow dissemination of political flyers.

 What about Weather Closures?
 If Issaquah School District is closed or delayed, Labyrinth classes will be cancelled.
-In rare instances, Mary Queen of Peace will close the church if the parking lot is deemed unsafe due to ice.
 If a decision to close is made, an email will be sent to all families.
 It is a good to check your email prior to leaving for Labyrinth on winter mornings.
 Last minute announcements are also sent to members as a text message via the "Remind" app.

 Can I attend classes with my student?
 Yes, we welcome parents in the classroom.
 Please observe quietly.
 Siblings are not allowed in classes they are not registered in.
 Infants are allowed with the parent as long as they are not disruptive to the class.